msolorio/expo_supabase_recurring_todos/README.md

       `and(recurrence_type.eq.MONTHLY,recurrence_value.eq.${dayOfMonth})`
   );
 ```

-Purpose: Retrieves all recurring todos for a specific day.

-This query pulls recurring todos with either
+Pulls recurring todos with either
 - recurrence type of 'DAILY'
 - recurrence type of 'WEEKLY' and recurrence value matching the day of the week for the day
 - recurrence type of 'MONTHLY' and recurrence value matching the day of the month for the day